NajibXY/MaterialBox---A-Sandbox-using-C-and-Raylib/README.md

 ### Empty Space

-- Empty spaces can be reintroduced by selecting the "Empty" material.
+- Empty spaces can be reintroduced by selecting the "Empty" material
-- This affects the simulation regardless of whether it is paused or not.
+- This affects the simulation regardless of whether it is paused or not
-- It's actually quite fun to pause the simulation, add some empty space, then resume the simulation and observe what happens.
+- It's actually quite fun to pause the simulation, add some empty space, then resume the simulation and observe what happens
 ![](https://github.com/NajibXY/MaterialBox---A-Sandbox-using-CPP-and-Raylib/blob/master/assets/gifs/empty.gif)

 ## 5. Possible Improvements